25th anniversary of the Vaudreuil-Dorion merger

 * Option canceled in case of rain

 For the occasion, it will be possible for citizens aged 18 and over to bring their alcoholic beverages (no sale on site).
 The Vaudreuil-Dorion Maison des Jeunes will offer non-alcoholic beverages ($).

 Festive atmosphere: orchestra, animation, inflatable games and fireworks

-The Maison des jeunes de Vaudreuil-Dorion will be holding a special reunion at Paul-Gérin-Lajoie Park to celebrate its 25 years of existence.
-Details will be available on the Maison des jeunes website.
+The Maison des jeunes de Vaudreuil-Dorion will hold a special reunion on August 2nd, from 5 pm to 10 pm, at Paul-Gérin-Lajoie Park to celebrate its 25 years of existence.
+Skate initiation, food truck and smoothie.

 A major focal point of Vaudreuil-Dorion’s landscape will soon be transformed into a work of art.
 The water tower located at Place Dumont in the Dorion sector will be revamped by artists from the Ashop group in collaboration with non-profit organization Kolab.

 The artists behind the project, renowned for their work on largescale murals, have previously created spectacular works of art on buildings, silos, walls, vehicles and boats.
 Last November, they met with groups of citizens to learn more about the city, its identity and its values.
 Residents, along with businessowners from the sector, artists and students from Saint-Jean-Baptiste school, took part in a few brainstorming sessions to help determine the key elements to be included on the tower.